WordLift brings to the readers of your site multiple means of content discovery.

 Using the graph created by WordLift innovative ways of navigating the contents can be implemented (this is particularly true if you are a developer.)

-WordLift helps users discover content in four different ways:
+WordLift helps users discover content in eight different ways:

 - Navigator Widget: providing links to other blog posts related to the article;

-- Faceted Search Widget: helping users discovering related content filtering by related entities;
+- Faceted Search Widget: helping users discover related content using other entities;

 - Timeline Widget: creating beautiful and interactive timelines;

-- Chord Widget: providing a quick overview of the network of concepts related to an article and links to other similar articles sharing the same entities.
+- Chord Widget: providing a quick overview of the network of concepts related to an article;

 Using the Faceted Search Widget readers, selecting concepts they are interested in, can find all related articles.